tomasanchez/ichnaea-bug_tracker/README.md

 and Developers to track
 issues and their status in multiple projects.

+## Project Requirements

+### Develop a Bug tracker

+An incident tracking system should be created, similar to the classic Bugzilla or MantisBT.

+### Basic features

+#### Users and Profiles.

+The application must be able to manage users, each with different permissions: report an issue, change its status, indicate the time spent, close it, etc.

+An admin user will be responsible for managing the users and their permissions, will be able to create new projects.
+Non-admin user will only be able to report issues, change their status and create new ones.

+#### Projects

+The application must be able to manage N projects, each with different users and permissions, and multiple issues.

+#### Issues

+It should be possible to create issues, assign them to a user, change their status, indicate the time spent.
+An Issue should have a description, a status, a title, a priority and real time spent, a list of comments, etc.

+### Advanced features

+#### Historical

+The application must be able to show the history of the changes made to an issue, and who made them.

+#### Reports

+Each project should have a report that shows the issues with their estimated time vs real time spent.

+It should be possible to showcase which projects are the most delayed, which ones are the most advanced.
+How many issues are in each status, How many hours are spent in each status.
+Only the admin user should be able to see this report.

+### Extra features

+#### Historical

+Historical on issues changes on both status and comments should be shown in a timeline (chronological order), and be shown in an issue detail page.

 ## Credits

 This project was made with 💙 by [Tomas Sanchez](https://github.com/tomasanchez).